hotdaamn/asuswrt-merlin-wiki/HOWTO-Compile-From-Source.md

 	lib32z1-dev
 ```

-* Installing these should be quite straight forward
+* Installing these should be quite straightforward
 * NOTE: Some of these packages are already installed skip them !

 If you are ready installing all these packages take a coffee or a beer.

-Were are going to download merlins hard work with again some terminal commands
+We are going to download merlins hard work with again some terminal commands

 ```
 git clone https://github.com/RMerl/asuswrt-merlin.git